 - Depending on the type of insurance and other factors, such as your age, gender, health, tobacco use, and hobbies, the insurance company will decide whether to sell you life insurance, and how much the premium will cost.
 If you are young and healthy, the policy will be cheaper, than if you are older, or unhealthy.

 Generally, the electronic execution of documents through the use of digital signatures is authorized by the Texas Uniform Electronic Transactions Act, found in Chapter 322 of the Business and Commerce Code.
 Certain documents can be clearly executed electronically, such as medical powers of attorney, which is specifically authorized by Section 166.011 of the Texas Health & Safety Code.
 However, certain documents, such as wills and financial powers of attorney, cannot typically be executed electronically.
 It is important to note that online notaries can only notarize electronic signatures.
 Documents that require “wet” signatures will require the physical presence of a notary during execution.

-However, on April 8, 2020, Governor Abbott issued a temporary order relaxing the physical presence requirements for notarization and permitting the following documents to be notarized over two-way video:
+On April 8, 2020, Governor Abbott issued a temporary order relaxing the physical presence requirements for notarization and permitting the following documents to be notarized over two-way video:

 - Self-proving affidavits for Wills;

 - Financial Powers of attorney;